bemanproject/task/docs/issues-overview.md

 - fix: two versions
 - comment: I think I had the 2nd in mind

+=> allow affine_on to complete inline regardless that's the difference to continues_on in addition it can be customized separately

 ## `affine_on` shape

 [LB](https://github.com/lewissbaker/papers/blob/master/isocpp/task-issues.org#affine_on-might-not-have-the-right-shape)

 - `affine_on` should just depend on the receiver's `get_scheduler()`.
 - comment: agreed; that is design, though

+=> starts on get_scheduler, complete on the passed scheduler (which may get dropped)

 ## `affine_on` schedule vs. stop token